 The table on the right shows the cash rebate option and as you can see, it takes 20,000 points to get the full 1 cent value per point.
 If you go below that, your value per point goes down.
 If you use your points for charitable donations it’s the same $200 threshold for maximum value.

 The worst value comes with the merchandise and gift certificate/card rewards.
 Based on the tiers shown in the fine print, it appears you will never get a full penny per point.
 For example, it shows a $25 gift card costing 3,500 points (about 7/10th of a cent per point).
 Even the highest tier shown, a $500 gift card, costs 70,000 points (also around the same conversion).

 Verdict?
-After reviewing the reward options I would advise against these cards for that reason alone.
+If rewards are what you’re after, these cards aren’t the best deal out there.
 There are credit cards with higher travel rewards on the market.
 However, if you want the other USAA credit card benefits then one of theirs might still make sense.

-USAA Rate Advantage MasterCard – Offers a low rate with qualifying credit as low as 6.9% and no annual fee.
-Those considered less creditworthy may still be stuck with a rate as high as the 20’s though, according to the fine print on the application.
+The USAA Rate Advantage MasterCard – Offers a low rate with qualifying credit as low as 6.9 percent and no annual fee.
+Those considered less creditworthy may still be stuck with a rate as high as the 20s though, according to the fine print on the application.
 This card offers no rewards.

 USAA Secured Credit Card – This is for folks who can’t qualify for a regular credit card, but still want a card to build their credit with.
 The USAA secured card charges a $35 annual fee which is definitely reasonable.
 You can learn more about how secured credit cards work here.

 Verdict?
 Neither of these cards come with rewards, but that’s okay, because if you carry a balance or are trying to rebuild credit, rewards should be the last thing on your mind.
 If you have great credit and can get the lowest tier APR on the USAA Rate Advantage card, then it’s a deal.
 The secured credit card from USAA is also a good value for what it offers.